 Walmart Plus is a membership program designed for frequent Walmart shoppers.
 The subscription service competes with the likes of Amazon Prime and Best Buy Totaltech, both of which are pricier.
 Walmart Plus offers subscribers in-store and online benefits, such as unlimited free delivery and fuel discounts from participating gas stations.
 The latest Walmart Plus perk includes free access to Paramount Plus.

-In April, Walmart announced that new and existing members would get additional savings at participating fuel stations.
-Effective immediately, members can enjoy an instant discount of 10 cents on every gallon of fuel purchased at participating fuel stations.
+Earlier this year, Walmart also announced that new and existing members would get additional savings at participating fuel stations.
+Members enjoy an instant discount of 10 cents on every gallon of fuel purchased at participating fuel stations.
 In addition, Walmart is expanding the list of participating fuel stations with the addition of 12,000 Exxon and Mobil stations nationwide.

 Walmart Plus free trial

 Walmart Plus: 30-day free trial @ Walmart (opens in new tab)